Try adjusting your search terms

 The comprehensive assessment in the GUIDE program includes a thorough evaluation of the individual's health, care needs, and support systems.
 This assessment helps in creating a personalized care plan that addresses specific challenges faced by individuals with dementia.

-Residents enjoy a variety of amenities including emergency response systems, restaurant-style dining, a wellness center, social and cultural programs, and beautifully maintained gardens.
-The community also features a salon, library, and exercise room.
+Residents enjoy a variety of amenities including restaurant-style dining, Wellness Center membership, social and cultural programs, community gardens, emergency response systems, and priority access to higher levels of care.
+The community also features a Chapel, salon, library, and exercise room.

 Membership includes a range of activities such as weekly bingo, live music, educational presentations, daily Catholic Mass, book and card clubs, and outings for dinner or community events.
-Members can also enjoy meals in the Assisi Village Dining Room or carry-out options.
+Members can also enjoy meals in the Assisi Village Dining Room.

 Yes, membership includes access to various clubs, including book and card clubs, which are great opportunities for socialization and engagement with peers.

 The Memory Care unit includes private suites and access to a secure outdoor courtyard.
-Additionally, residents benefit from various programs that promote engagement and social interaction.
+The household has a Tovertafel, interactive projected activity table, living room with fireplace and television, and a kitchen and dining area.
+Additionally, residents can participate in various activity programs that promote engagement and social interaction.

-Windsor Park offers a variety of amenities, including weekly Catholic Mass, daily meals served in the dining room, free laundry on each floor, and secured building access.
+Windsor Park offers a variety of amenities, including weekly Catholic Mass, free laundry on each floor, and secured building access.
 Residents can also enjoy community rooms, an exercise room, an on-site salon/barber shop, and monthly activities.
+There is an optional noon meal program and garage space available for rent.

 Windsor Park hosts monthly activities, birthday celebrations, and holiday events to engage residents and foster a sense of community.
-These activities help residents socialize and stay active.
+There is a weekly 4pm Saturday Mass and weekly bingo.

 Yes, Windsor Park includes an exercise room as part of its amenities.
 This facility supports residents in maintaining their physical health and fitness.